keboola/connection-docs/tutorial/onboarding/architecture-guide/index.md

 with the specific dynamics and needs of your organization:

 1. **Do you want to separate data extraction?**
 Consider dedicating a separate project to data acquisition (e.g., L0 or Staging project) to streamline the setup of connectors and scheduling without encumbering data processing.
 This separation facilitates collaboration among engineers, data source owners, analysts, and other team members.
 3. **Do you have many data sources of various types?**
 Evaluate whether distinct groups of data sources (e.g., marketing, CRM, sales, accounting) could benefit from processing in separate projects, thereby maintaining clarity in responsibilities and access permissions.
-4. **Do you have multiple teams/branches/countries with specific needs?**
+5. **Do you have multiple teams/branches/countries with specific needs?**
 Assess whether different teams, branches, or countries possess unique data sources, use cases, and requirements, making the case for dedicated isolated projects to cater to specific needs.
-5. **Do you have a team of specialists and data consumers?**
+6. **Do you have a team of specialists and data consumers?**
 Explore whether a team of specialists (e.g., BI team, data analysts) can manage core data preparation in one project, while data consumers access selected data assets via their dedicated projects, facilitating a balance between specialization and accessibility.
-6. **Do you work with external vendors?**
+7. **Do you work with external vendors?**
 If external vendors require managed access to specific data subsets, consider creating a separate project for them to ensure controlled access and comprehensive logging.
-7. **What does your organizational structure look like?**
+8. **What does your organizational structure look like?**
 Align project split with existing company domains, following the Data Mesh philosophy, to embrace decentralized data ownership, self-service, and federated management of computing resources.
-8. **Is your team small and collaborative?**
+9. **Is your team small and collaborative?**
 For small, collaborative teams working on multiple sources, consider minimizing the number of projects and perhaps only splitting the L0 layer by source/domain to reduce cognitive complexity.
-9. **How will you respond to failures?**
+10. **How will you respond to failures?**
 Ensure that each project is isolated with a clear owner, facilitating swift responses in the event of failures or issues.
-10. **Are there differences between regions/countries?**
+11. **Are there differences between regions/countries?**
 Assess the level of complexity introduced by regional or country-specific differences, and evaluate whether maintaining the split on L1 layer and merging at L2 level provides a balanced approach.
-11. **Do you have sensitive data?**
+12. **Do you have sensitive data?**
 Consider the need to keep sensitive data separate for security reasons or to facilitate separate team management, and assess whether data masking is necessary at the L0 and L1 levels.

 By addressing these questions, you can gain valuable insights into whether multi-project architecture aligns with your organizational structure, data processing requirements, and collaboration dynamics, ensuring a strategic and effective implementation of Keboola projects.

 ## How to Design the MPA
 Designing a multi-project architecture is a nuanced process, and each design is inherently unique, tailored to the specific environment, business needs, and organizational structure.
 While there is no one-size-fits-all solution, the following factors play a crucial role in determining the optimal architecture:

-1. **Nature of Data/Business:**
+1. **Nature of data/business:**
 Understand the characteristics of the data and business operations to identify related domains and objects.
-2. **Organizational Structure:**
+2. **Organizational structure:**
 Consider the internal organizational structure, including the roles and responsibilities of data teams within the company.
-3. **Data Source Variety and Separation:**
+3. **Data source variety and separation:**
 Evaluate the variety and separation of data sources to determine if specific projects are needed for different types of sources.
-4. **Security Aspects:**
+4. **Security aspects:**
 Address security considerations, including geo-locations, data ownership, and compliance requirements.
-5. **Volume of Data and Complexity:**
+5. **Volume of data and complexity:**
 Assess the volume and complexity of data within particular domains to inform the architecture.

 > [!TIP]
-> One precursor which should serve as a starting point is a defined **Business Data Model (BDM)**.
+> One precursor which should serve as a starting point is a defined **business data model (BDM)**.
 > This exercise helps you to understand the business in terms of data and discover domains that are related to each other.
 >
 > Generally speaking, the objects defined in the BDM should be grouped closely within the MPA.
 For instance, all logic related to a Customer object